Winston Dugan, 1st Baron Dugan of Victoria

-Major General Winston Joseph Dugan, 1st Baron Dugan of Victoria, GCMG, CB, DSO, KStJ (3 September 1876 – 17 August 1951), known as Sir Winston Dugan between 1934 and 1949, was a British administrator and a career British Army officer.
+Major-General Winston Joseph Dugan, 1st Baron Dugan of Victoria, GCMG, CB, DSO, KStJ (3 September 1876 – 17 August 1951), known as Sir Winston Dugan between 1934 and 1949, was a British administrator and a career British Army officer.
 He served as Governor of South Australia from 1934 to 1939, then Governor of Victoria until 1949.

 Background and education

 Dugan was the son of Charles Winston Dugan, of Oxmantown Mall, Birr, County Offaly, Ireland, an inspector of schools.
 His mother was born Esther Elizabeth Rogers.
 He attended Lurgan College, Craigavon, Ireland from 1887 to 1889, and Wimbledon College, Wimbledon, London, England.
 The family name was pronounced as "Duggan".
 They were originally from County Galway and were a branch of the Soghain people.

 Military career

 Dugan was a sergeant in the Royal Sussex Regiment, but transferred to the Lincolnshire Regiment as a second lieutenant on 24 January 1900.
 He left Southampton two months later with a detachment sent to reinforce the 2nd battalion of his regiment in the Second Boer War.
 While in South Africa, he was appointed adjutant of his battalion on 28 June 1901, and promoted to lieutenant on 1 November 1901.
 For his service in the war, he received the Queen's South Africa Medal with three clasps.

 He later fought with distinction in the First World War, where he was wounded and mentioned in despatches six times.
-His commanded 184th (2nd South Midland) Brigade on the Western Front in 1916.
+He was promoted in July 1916 to the temporary rank of brigadier general and commanded the 61st (2nd South Midland) Division's 184th (2nd South Midland) Brigade on the Western Front.
 He was awarded the Distinguished Service Order (DSO) in 1915 and appointed a Companion of the Order of St Michael and St George (CMG) in 1918.

 In 1929 he was made a Companion of the Order of the Bath (CB) and the following year he was promoted to major general.
 From June 1931 to June 1934 he commanded the 56th (London) Infantry Division, Territorial Army.